Rajendramahesh/Rajendramahesh/README.md

-### Hi there, I'm Rajendra! 👋
+### Hi there, I'm Mahesh! 👋

 - 🎓 Graduate student at Yeshiva University, majoring in **Data Analytics and Visualization**.
 - 💡 Skilled in **BI tools** (Tableau, Power BI), **Python**, **SQL**, and **R**.
 - 🤖 Passionate about **Machine Learning**, **AI**, and building intelligent workflows.
-- 📊 Love turning data into meaningful insights and stunning visualizations.
+- 📊 Love turning data into meaningful insights and stunning visualisations.
 - 🌱 Always learning and exploring new technologies to solve real-world problems.

 Let’s connect and build something amazing together! 🚀